Mountainside lake area rich in nature and art

 Visiting in autumn

 Lake Inawashiro is well-known as an excellent place to view autumn leaves.
-Trek through the fiery yellows, oranges, and reds of the mountains at Goshikinuma, or sit back and enjoy the colors at these “Five Colored Ponds.”
+Trek through the fiery yellows, oranges, and reds of the mountains at Goshikinuma, or sit back and enjoy the colors of these colorful ponds and lakes.

 The whole area is a collection of 30 different-hued marshes and lakes, providing the perfect aesthetic contrast for which to compare the colors of the leaves.